Mindfulness for children is more important now than ever before.

-Young children that are given methods to calm their minds and bodies, and to be in the present moment, will have the gift of keeping these habits throughout their lives!
+Young children who are given methods to calm their minds and bodies and to be in the present moment will have the gift of keeping these habits throughout their lives!
 To not always feel like their emotions are controlling them, but to realize they can name their feelings and that they are not their feelings is a skill many adults only wish they had.

 Mindfulness Resources for Children

 Some highly recommended resources to introduce young children to mindfulness, meditation, and even yoga (which often has an element of mindfulness involved but is great for very physical kids) include:

 The Calm app is the best meditation and mindfulness app for families because there is something for all ages within.
 Adults have longer meditations and sleep stories, children have shorter meditative bedtime stories that are very relaxing and mini-meditations that only take a minute or two.

 Breathe Like a Bear and accompanying audio by Kira Willey on Spotify is a huge hit for preschoolers and early elementary children thanks to the beautiful audio and imaginative mindfulness practices that teach real techniques in mind and breath.

 Cosmic Kids Yoga can be found on YouTube and has a wealth of videos guiding kids through energetic and calming yoga routines as well as shorter videos in guided mindfulness.